-- A. This Agreement supports the delivery of safe, high quality, financially sustainable and accountable healthcare for all Western Australians, by setting out the service and performance expectations and funding arrangements for the Western Australian Country Health Service (WACHS). - B. This Agreement details the health services that the Department CEO will purchase from the WACHS and the health services the WACHS will deliver during the 2019-20 financial year. - C. Through the execution of this Agreement the WACHS agrees to meet the service obligations and performance requirements as detailed in this Agreement.
-The Department CEO agrees to provide the funding and other support services as outlined in this Agreement. - D. This Agreement represents the partnership between the Department CEO and the WACHS, and the shared commitment to deliver on the WA Government goal of a greater focus on achieving results in key service delivery areas for the benefit of all Western Australians. - E. This Agreement will be executed in accordance with Part 5 of the Health Services Act 2016.
+- A. This Agreement is for 2020-21 and is interim in nature.
+It has been developed to reflect the delay in the 2020-21 State budget due to the COVID-19 health pandemic. - B. This Agreement supports the delivery of safe, high quality, financially sustainable and accountable healthcare for all Western Australians, by setting out the service and performance expectations and funding arrangements for the Western Australian Country Health Service (WACHS). - C. This Agreement details the health services that the Department CEO will purchase from the WACHS and the health services the WACHS will deliver during the 2020-21 financial year. - D. Through the execution of this Agreement the WACHS agrees to meet the service obligations and performance requirements as detailed in this Agreement.
+The Department CEO agrees to provide the funding and other support services as outlined in this Agreement. - E. This Agreement represents the partnership between the Department CEO and the WACHS, and the shared commitment to deliver on the WA Government goal of a greater focus on achieving results in key service delivery areas for the benefit of all Western Australians. - F. This Agreement will be executed in accordance with Part 5 of the Health Services Act 2016.